zainezq/bookQuery/README.md

 ### Client Output

 The client application provides both GUI and console output.
 You can see the service requests and their outcomes in the console.
 The GUI displays the results in a table format.

+## Acknowledgments

+This project was completed as part of an assignment for University Of Birmingham under the guidance of Felipe Orihuela-Espina.
+The project templates and guidelines were provided by the university, and I appreciate their valuable support throughout the assignment.